wikiteams/emergent-task-allocation/README.md

 ## Data

+### Data source

 Datasource is the [GitHub Archive](https://www.githubarchive.org), which was downloaded locally to disk and than added to a [MongoDB](http://www.mongodb.org) database.
 Data is dated from February 2011 to April 2014.

+### Subsetting data for simulation

 In the search of a best type of data (applicable to analysing activity in GitHub repositories) we considered PushEvents and PullRequestEvents.
 There is no commit event in GitHub but PushEvent consists of multiple commits.
 A good entity should persists bellow attributes: **task** (repo) id, **programming language**, and **work units**.
 We choose PullRequestEvents because they match most the mentioned requirements and furthermore, they follow a typical GitHub workflow, where a pull request must be created to integrated changes from other users.
 Sample PullRequestEvent looks like below:

 ```JSON
 {